max-schweikl/stock-analysis/README.md

     '1b) Create three output arrays
     Dim tickerVolumes(12) As Long
+    Dim tickerStartingPrices(12) As Single
-    Dim tickerStartingPrices(12) As Single, tickerEndingPrices(12) As Single
+    Dim tickerEndingPrices(12) As Single

     ''2a) Create a for loop to initialize the tickerVolumes to zero.
     For i = 0 To 11